 The Eight Types

-Since Introverts dislike group activities—particularly getting up before people to share—they’ll do what they can to get out of it or put it off to the last possible minute.
+Since Introverts dislike group activities—particularly speaking before a group—they’ll do what they can to get out of it or put it off to the last possible minute.
 This is true of participation in group activities, too.
 They favor the company of only one or two friends and are reluctant to sign up for groups.

 Intuitives put off tasks that require their Sensing trait.
 Sitting down to collect data and then assembling it in a report is the last thing they want to do.
 Yearly taxes are a good example.
 Sensing types dig in long before April 15, almost with pleasure.
 Intuitives dread the day they have to unravel all their expenses of the previous year.